ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/5-Run-Benchmark-on-Android.md

 Connect your phone to your computer using a USB cable.

-You will need to enable USB debugging on your Android device.
-Please follow [Configure on-device developer options](https://developer.android.com/studio/debug/dev-options) to enable USB debugging.
+You need to enable USB debugging on your Android device.
+You can follow [Configure on-device developer options](https://developer.android.com/studio/debug/dev-options) to enable USB debugging.

 Once you have enabled USB debugging and connected via USB, run: